 - Personal Freedom: the United States ranks 7th in the world according to the Human Freedom Index

-- Economic Opportunity: long the world's largest economy, the United States ranks among the top dozen economically free countries according to the Heritage Foundation with rankings in the highest bracket for business, labor, and trade freedom as well as enforcement of property rights
+- Economic Opportunity: amongst the world's largest economy, the United States ranks among the top dozen economically free countries according to the Heritage Foundation with rankings in the highest bracket for business, labor, and trade freedom as well as enforcement of property rights

 - Environmental Quality: the United States ranks 8th in the world in air quality